brown-band/website/pages/scripts/1986-1987/fall/columbia.md

 With this in mind we bite our thumb\
  And play a song that’s really dumb.

-:sd[Band forms a thumb on the field and plays "I Hear You Knocking..."]
+:sd[Band forms a thumb on the field and plays “I Hear You Knocking...”]

 But ’sblood and ’splooge—you’ve no reknown,\
  Let’s sing the praises of old Brown.